 Some women opt to be stay-at-home mothers, while some pursue careers — others do both.

 Some never encounter a moment of bias or discrimination based on their gender, while nearly 60% of women — of all racial backgrounds — report having experienced unwanted comments or jokes about it.

-Some women may start their own businesses or climb the corporate ladder and others are overlooked by recruiters 13% less likely to click on their profile than a man’s when they show up in a search.
+Some women may start their own businesses or climb the corporate ladder, and others are overlooked by recruiters, who are 13% less likely to click on their profile than a man’s when they show up in a search.

-Today, opportunities are abundant, but that doesn’t mean the pursuit of them is always easy.
+Today, opportunities are abundant, but that doesn’t mean pursuing them is always easy.

 Women can and are doing anything professionally and personally.

-This kind of independence and choice is new and exciting and while we have a ways to go in terms of equality and bias, for the first time in history women of all walks of life have the chance to pursue their passion, test their limits, and contribute in math, science, art, politics, and so much more.
+This kind of independence and choice is new and exciting, and while we have a ways to go in terms of equality and bias, for the first time in history, women from all walks of life have the chance to pursue their passion, test their limits, and contribute in math, science, art, politics, and of course, marketing, sales, and business.

-In honor of International Women’s Day, I asked our team to share a bit about women they admire and how they have helped shape their lives and careers.
+In honor of Women's History Month, I asked our team to share the women they admire and follow in our industries and why they consider them a "must-follow."
+Below, I will share: